Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Random field Curie--Weiss model

 \subsection{Verification of \texorpdfstring{$\varrho$-}{}metastability}

 In view of \eqref{eq:equi:measure}, estimates of hitting probabilities can be deduced from upper and lower bounds of the corresponding capacities.
 Based on the Dirichlet principle and a comparison argument for Dirichlet forms, our strategy is to compare the microscopic with suitable mesoscopic capacities via a coarse-graining.
 One direction of the comparison follows immediately from the Dirichlet principle.
+In this way, we can utilize the estimates on capacities contained in \cite{BBI09}.